Aaron1374/HackIndia-Spark-3-2025---HackStreet/README.md

-# Domain-Specific FAQ Chatbot with Knowledge Graph Integration
+#Finance Domain-Specific FAQ Chatbot with Knowledge Graph Integration using MeTTa

 ## Project Overview
 This project is a **Finance Domain-Specific Conversational Chatbot** that integrates MeTTa, Knowledge Graphs, and Retrieval-Augmented Generation (RAG) to provide accurate and contextual responses to financial queries.
 The chatbot is designed to assist users with financial queries related to loans, credit scores, debt management, legal transparency, and financial literacy.
 The chatbot integrates **Google Gemini** as a fallback LLM for handling complex queries.